juandiegocv27/FitSyncAI/README.md

 # FitSyncAI

-**FitSyncAI** is a Python-based application designed to generate personalized exercise plans tailored to each user's fitness goals, skill level, and available time.
+**FitSyncAI or Ejercitandose con IA** is a Python-based application designed to generate personalized exercise plans tailored to each user's fitness goals, skill level, and available time.
 By leveraging AI-powered recommendation models and optimization algorithms, FitForgeAI helps users achieve their fitness objectives with customized workout routines.

 ## 🚀 Features